rpomponio/neuroHarmonize/README.rst

     >>> pip install .

-Option 2: Install from PyPI

-(instructions will be written once package is published)

 Quick Start
 -----------

-If you want to harmonize a dataset of brain volumes from multiple sites, you begin by loading the brain data as a numpy array.
-Next, you load covariates as a pandas DataFrame.
-The covariates DataFrame must include one column called "SITE", which indicates the site from each each sample came from.
+If you want to harmonize a dataset of brain volumes from multiple sites, you begin by loading the brain data as a numpy array (in this exampple I have named it ``my_data``).
+Next, you load covariates (``covars``) as a pandas DataFrame.
+The covariates DataFrame must include one column called "SITE", which is a label of site names or site numbers.
+The function ``harmonizationLearn()`` will train a harmonization model and return both the model and the data.
+Saving the model is necessary if you wish to apply it on out-of-sample data, such as longitudinal follow-up scans.

 Example use: